 1/4 cup sprinkles, optional

-To make the cake: In a large pot, over medium heat, pour the water, stir in the cocoa and add the butter.
-Let it heat, for a couple minutes, stirring now and then, until it all dissolves.
-Remove from heat.
+In a large pot, over medium heat, pour the water, stir in the cocoa and add the butter.
+Let it heat for a few minutes, stirring now and then, until it all dissolves.
+Remove the pot from the heat.

-In a bowl combine the flour, sugar, salt, baking soda and baking powder.
-In another bowl, beat the eggs and combine with the sour cream.
+In another bowl, combine the flour, sugar, salt, baking soda and baking powder.
+In another, beat the eggs and combine them with the sour cream.

-Taking turns, add a quarter of the flour mix and then a quarter of the sour cream mix at a time into the pot with the cocoa mixture; stir with a spatula, incorporating all of the ingredients as you move along.
-Pour onto the greased cake pan and place in the oven for 25 to 30 minutes, or until a toothpick inserted in the center comes out barely moist, but not wet.
+In turns, add a quarter of the flour mix and then a quarter of the sour cream mix at a time into the pot with the cocoa mixture; stir with a spatula, mixing all of the ingredients as you move along.
+Pour onto the greased cake pan and place in the oven for 25 to 30 minutes, or until a toothpick inserted in the center comes out barely moist but not wet.

-Take it out of the oven and let it cool a bit while you prepare the frosting.
+Take the cake out of the oven and let it cool a bit while you prepare the frosting.

 To assemble: Run the tip of a knife around the edges of the cake.
 Turn the cake onto a platter and gently remove the parchment paper.
 Pour the still-warm frosting over the cake and gently spread it out with a spatula.
 If you wish, you may add sprinkles of your choice before the frosting hardens (NOTE: The cake is soft and moist the first couple days, then hardens like a brownie afterwards if left uncovered-- perfect for packing in school lunches).